SaddamTechie/SaddamTechie/README.md

 # Hi there!
 I'm Saddam 👋

-a software engineer passionate about building scalable web applications and exploring machine learning.
+a software engineer passionate about building robust applications and exploring machine learning.